Howard Reynolds Comes to Danville

 A young Howard Reynolds as he began his career with the Boston "Post."

 For several years, Reynolds had taken an interest and a leading role in promoting the idea that colleges playing football should not claim "National Championships" when they only played teams in their own geographical area.
-In particular, he felt that the members of the "Big 3," Harvard, Princeton, and Yale, should schedule teams that weren't just along the Eastern Seaboard.
+In particular, he felt that the members of the "Big 3," Harvard, Princeton, and Yale, should schedule teams that were not just from the East.
 Of course, since he lived and worked in Boston, he had more contacts at Harvard, but as sports editor of the "Post," he was aware of what was going on with college football everywhere.

-In the years beginning in 1900, members of the "Big 3" had been deemed champions in 12 of the last 20 seasons.
+In the years beginning in 1900, members of the "Big 3" had been deemed "National Champions" in 12 of the last 17 seasons.
 Yale and Princeton both made the claim in 1906 after ending 9-0-1, the tie being with each other.

 "National Champions"